Skip to main content

 • When you interact with our advertising and applications on third-party websites and services, if those applications or advertising include links to this Privacy Policy.

-• Any third party (including our affiliates and subsidiaries), including through any application or content (including advertising) that may link to or be accessible from or on our website.
+This Privacy Policy does not apply to information collected by any third party (including our affiliates and subsidiaries, if any), including through any application or content (including advertising) that may link to or be accessible from or on our Websites.

 This Privacy Policy also does not apply to information that has been de-identified, anonymized, aggregated and/or otherwise processed so as to be unidentifiable (i) in such a way that the data can no longer be attributed to a specific individual, or (ii) in such a way that the data can no longer be attributed to a specific individual (by reasonable means) without the use of additional information, and where such additional information is kept separate and under adequate security to prevent unauthorized re-identification of a specific individual such that one could not, using reasonable efforts, link such information back to a specific individual (the foregoing is referred to as “De-Identified Information”).
 We may use and disclose De-Identified Information for any purpose at our discretion.